-- Provide high quality programs of sufficient breadth and depth so that students will have achieved or surpassed District achievement standards and will have a satisfactory level of knowledge and skills to continue formal education and/or enter a productive occupation upon graduation. - Provide the environment and programs so that students will meet or exceed District standards in attendance and personal behavior. - Provide adequate, secure, well-maintained physical facilities, grounds, and equipment. - Provide sound management of District resources. - Provide effective internal and external communications. - Provide proper recognition of students, staff members, parents, and other community members for outstanding accomplishments and contributions to the District. - Provide programs and implement decisions so that parents, staff members, and students are satisfied with the support, quality, and characteristics of the schools/District.
+- Provide high-quality programs of sufficient breadth and depth so that students will have achieved or surpassed District achievement standards and will have a satisfactory level of knowledge and skills to continue formal education and/or enter a productive occupation upon graduation. - Provide the environment and programs so that students will meet or exceed District standards in attendance and personal behavior. - Provide adequate, secure, well-maintained physical facilities, grounds, and equipment. - Provide sound management of District resources. - Provide effective internal and external communications. - Provide proper recognition of students, staff members, parents, and other community members for outstanding accomplishments and contributions to the District. - Provide programs and implement decisions so that parents, staff members, and students are satisfied with the support, quality, and characteristics of the schools/District.

-2022/23 STUDENT BOARD MEMBER
+2023/24 STUDENT BOARD MEMBER

-Jacqueline Woo, a senior at Sunny Hills High School, will serve as Student Board Member of the Fullerton Joint Union High School District during the 2022/23 school year.
+Esmeralda Lozano, a senior at Sonora High School, will serve as a Student Board Member of the Fullerton Joint Union High School District during the 2023/24 school year.
 The Student Board Member is selected by student leaders from all District high schools to serve as a preferential-voting representative on the Board of Trustees.
 She will chair the Student Advisory Council and present the students' viewpoints on issues considered by the Board of Trustees.
-Jacqueline maintains a high grade point average while being very active in school activities.

-2022/23 SCHOOL CALENDAR\
+2023/24 SCHOOL CALENDAR

-First Day of Instruction
+First Day of Instruction August 14

-Labor Day Holiday
+Labor Day Holiday September 4

-End First Quarter
+End First Quarter October 20

-Staff Development Day
+Staff Development Day November 1

-Veterans' Day Holiday
+Veterans' Day Holiday November 10

-August 15

-September 5

-October 21

-November 1

-November 1

-Thanksgiving Holiday Recess End Second Quarter/Semester Records Day
+Thanksgiving Holiday Recess November 20 - 24

+End Second Quarter/Semester Records Day December 22
-November 21 - 25 December 23

-Winter Recess December 26, 2022 - January 6, 2023
+Winter Recess December 25, 2023 - January 5, 2024

-Martin Luther King Holiday January 16
+Martin Luther King Holiday January 15

-Lincoln Day February 13
+Lincoln Day February 12

-Washington Day February 20
+Washington Day February 19

-End Third Quarter March 17
+End Third Quarter March 15

-Spring Recess March 20 - March 24
+Spring Recess March 18 - March 22

-Staff Development Day April 7
+Staff Development Day March 29

-Memorial Day May 29
+Memorial Day May 27

-Last Day of Instruction June 1
+Last Day of Instruction May 30

+A copy of the 2023/24 Pupil Attendance Calendar is available at www.fjuhsd.org